dnovick-byte/pixel-mint/README.md

 ### Step 4: Own and Share Your NFT
 - You’ll be the proud owner of a unique digital collectible on the blockchain!

+## Demo
+The app is live!
+You can try it out here: [Demo Link](https://pixel-mint.vercel.app/)

+Note:
+Some features are still in progress.

+Feel free to provide feedback or report issues.

 ## Running the App Locally

 To run PixelMint on your own local machine, follow these steps: